April 22, 2023

 - Total mileage for runner #4 is ~4.8 miles.
 This runner gets to have all the glory of crossing the finish line, as well as having the shortest leg of the route through downtown Roanoke.
 While their section is certainly not flat, they will not summit any of the three mountains along the course.
 Runner #4 will also be dropped at the support tent next to the Fleet Feet Sports Aid Station, and once runner #3 departs will need to be prepared to head over to the final transition area on Jefferson St. (just a short walk from the support tent).

-- Shuttle Information: All runners participating in the relay must take the shuttle to the appropriate aid station tents, relay runners not on the shuttle will be disqualified.
+- Shuttle Information (see shuttle update at top of page): All runners participating in the relay must take the shuttle to the appropriate aid station tents, relay runners not on the shuttle will be disqualified.
 The runner #4 shuttle will load on Williamson Rd. (across the road from Elmwood Amphitheater) at 8:00am, and depart at 8:15am.
 Runners will be taken to the transition area near River’s Edge.
 This means you can cheer on your teammates at the start before heading over to meet the shuttle.
 You may take a duffle with pre-running supplies and leave it with runners #1 & #3 to bring back for you on the bus.

 - Runner #4 must reach the 6 hour cut off point at mile 22 (~16:20 minute mile pace).

 - Total Elevation Gain/Loss=7,430 ft

 - 7.5 hour cut-off time (**Still applies to relay teams-if your teammate doesn’t make it to the 6 hr. cut off point at mile 22 then they will be pulled from the course)